Kerem1989/CodeReviews.Console.CodingTracker/Kerem.CodingTracker/README.md

 # Coding Tracker

-A console app for logging coding sessions — start time, end time, and an automatically calculated duration — built as a follow-up to the Habit Logger project.
+A console app for logging coding sessions, start time, end time, and an automatically calculated duration, built as a follow-up to the Habit Logger project.
 This time the focus is on handling dates/times correctly, using an external library (Dapper + Spectre.Console), and applying Separation of Concerns instead of one flat `Program.cs`.